DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 **Selected site**: {{< region-param key="dd_site" code="true" >}}

 #### UI activation

-In addition to the environment variables above, the Intelligent Test Runner needs to be activated in [Test Service Settings][4].
+In addition to setting the environment variables above, you need to activate the Intelligent Test Runner on the [Test Service Settings][4] page.

 ## Configuration

 The default branch is automatically excluded from having Intelligent Test Runner enabled to reduce irrelevant test noise, but it remains configurable.
-Because impacted tests could be missed by this exclusion, Datadog recommends you include your default branch.
+Because impacted tests could be missed by this exclusion, Datadog recommends including your default branch.

-{{< img src="continuous_integration/itr_configuration.png" alt="Select branches to exclude from intelligent test runner" style="width:50%;">}}
+{{< img src="continuous_integration/itr_configuration.png" alt="Select branches to exclude from intelligent test runner" style="width:80%;">}}

 ## Further Reading